awesomephant/blog/_posts/2017-08-27-dissertation.md

 The way architecture was taught at the Bauhaus changed significantly during its existence, reflecting shifts in thinking within the Bauhaus and the cultural landscape of Weimar.

-[...]

 This was reinforced from 1928, when Swiss architect Hannes Meyer took over the post of director from Walter Gropius.
 Meyer described archietcture not as an artistic problem, but one "of organisation", which he was determined to solve with mathematical accuracy.
 His architectural drawings are filled with tables and graphs describing the results of soil analysis, sunlight calculations and weather observations at the building site.
+Under the brief tenure of Mies van der Rohe from 1930 to 1933 the understanding of architecture at the Bauhaus shifted away from the strict functionalism of Hannes Meyer toward a more aesthetically-driven exploration of space.

 ## The Dessau-Torten Estate
 The example I will be primarily discussing here is the housing estate Dessau-Torten.
 Designed by Walter Gropius and members of the Bauhaus, it consits of 314 single-family, two-story houses across roughly six square miles.
 The initial construction was completed in three phases from 1926 to 1928, with later expansions added by Hannes Meyer and Richard Paulick.

-[describe architecture]

 The Dessau Torten settlement takes a unique position in the physical legacy of the Bauhaus.